facebookresearch/hydra/website/docs/patterns/specializing_config.md

 At runtime, that value would resolve to *imagenet_alexnet*, or *cifar_resnet* - depending on the values of defaults.dataset and defaults.model.

 :::info
-This is not standard interpolations and there are some subtle differences and limitations.
+This is non-standard interpolation and there are some subtle differences and limitations.
 :::